139 Years Strong

-In 1884, Sumner Pierce (pictured at right), a businessman originally from New York who had moved to Kansas in 1879, organized the Central Kansas Bank with capital of $50,000.
+In 1884, Sumner Pierce (pictured), a businessman originally from New York who had moved to Kansas in 1879, organized the Central Kansas Bank with capital of $50,000.
 When it opened October 1, 1884, the bank provided a fire-proof vault, a burglar-proof safe, and a time lock to secure deposits.

 In 1889, bank management decided to change from a state bank to a national bank in order to provide depositors the greater safety offered by a national bank, as national banks were required to have more capital to cover depositors.
 In 1890, the Comptroller of the Currency approved the change, and the bank name was changed to Central National Bank.
 Sumner Pierce served as president of Central National Bank from 1890 to 1914.

-In 1915, Arthur Dale Jellison (pictured at left) bought controlling interest in the Central National Bank from the Sumner Pierce Estate.
+In 1915, Arthur Dale Jellison (pictured) bought controlling interest in the Central National Bank from the Sumner Pierce Estate.
 Jellison convinced Edward W. Rolfs, his secretary at Wilson State Bank, and Herbert W. Jacobs, a salesman with Hall Lithographing Company, to join the Central National Bank.

 A.D.
 Jellison served as President of Central National Bank from 1915-1920 and as Chairman of the Board from 1921-1966.
 He was then elevated to Honorary Chairman of the Board and served three more years in that capacity.
 Jellison's 54 years of dedicated service to Central National Bank started the legacy of success that continues today.
 His vision for the bank and his commitment to the community were especially notable.